ConfuddledPenguin/SimpleShell/README.md

 ###Description:###

-This is a simple unix like shell written in C, for the class CS210 at the University of StrathClyde.
+This is a simple unix like shell written in C, for the class CS210 at the University of Strathclyde.
 This was a group project to be undertaken by 4 students.

 ###LICENSE:###